 Referee - The football game players motion tracking and presentation system.

-The Rreferee software was invented in 2004-th for providing the techniques for real time multiple objects identification and tracking in sport games.
-The position data about all objects on the play ground is extracted from multiple cameras video streams in real time.
-Objects identification and tracing provided by special algorithms and devices, which are doing this task automatically.
+The Referee software was invented in 2004-th for providing the techniques for real time multiple objects identification and tracking in sport games.
+The position data about all objects on the playground is extracted from multiple cameras video streams in real time.
+Object's identification and tracking provided by special algorithms and devices, which are doing this task automatically.

-The system was built on several computer units (CU), each handles its own task, for example: some CUs process video streams from cameras, recognise objects (palyers, ball etc.), other integrate this information, resolves collisions, build the entire 3D scene of the game.
+The system was built on several computer units (CU), each handles its own task, for example: some CUs process video streams from cameras, recognize objects (players, ball etc.), other integrate this information, resolves collisions, build the entire 3D scene of the game.
 There are some CUs that present resulting information, perform continuous diagnostic of the system etc.

 The sketch of the system is presented below:

-Primary processing module works under full control of Final Processing module (FSolver application on a scetch).
-The main processing thread of the module works on the principles of stage processing, i.e. all process is divided on a sequence of stages, and each stage decreases the size of data to be processed.
+Primary processing module works under full control of Final Processing module (FSolver application on a sketch).
+The main processing thread of the module works on the principles of stage processing, i.e., all process is divided on a sequence of stages, and each stage decreases the size of data to be processed.
 This is illustrated below.

 First stage is looking-up for small objects.
 That task is performing by convolution with most probable mask (player):